Table of Contents

-3. Digging Area
+4. Digging Area

 So instead of shouting at your dog, make some special space in the backyard for them to dig and bury some bones or toys.

 Place the sandbox in an unused corner of your yard and fill it with sand or mulch that’s easy to dig up and refill.

-Alternatively, you can plant artificial grass which can discourage the dog from digging altogether and this grass doesn’t turn yellow and die off in the places where the dog relieves himself.
+Alternatively, you can plant artificial grass, which can discourage the dog from digging altogether, and this grass doesn’t turn yellow and die off in the places where the dog relieves himself.

-4. Covered Spot
+5. Covered Spot

-A backyard where your dog spends many hours during the day and that does not provide shade is dangerous, especially in summer.
+A backyard where your dog spends many hours during the day, and that does not provide shade is dangerous, especially in summer.

 If you're getting a shade or gazebo, or something similar, consider also a dog pool placed under that shade.

-5. Good Paths
+6. Good Paths

-If you're renovating your backyard, consider using materials that will feel good for the dog's paws; cool and therapeutic, smooth round cobbles, bricks, green lawns.
+If you're renovating your backyard, consider using materials that will feel good for the dog's paws; cool and therapeutic, smooth round cobbles, bricks, and green lawns.